MACS40700/course_site/content/_index.md

 **Welcome to Data Visualization!**

 # Schedule
-You can see our tentative topics below.
+You can see our topics below.
+See the assignments linked to the side -- if you have any questions, please check in!

 | Date &emsp; &emsp; <br> | Topic (Slides linked) <br> | Readings <br> (complete BEFORE class)  |   Assignment  <br>    |
 | ------ | ----------------------------- | --------------- | --------------- |